 When you contact us, please give us as much information as possible so that we can schedule an appropriate appointment.
 In addition to our usual comprehensive preventive advice, we will assist you with any particular requirements for your child.
 For example, if your child takes frequent liquid medication – it is best for their dental health to take a “sugar-free” formulation (if available); this greatly reduces their risk of tooth decay.

-For over 20 years in Galway Dympna has also worked closely with the HSE and provides dental care for children with Clefts (lips and palates) – many of whom are referred at approx. 1 year of age.
+For over 20 years Dympna has also worked closely with the HSE and provides dental care for children with Clefts (lips and palates) – many of whom are referred at approx. 1 year of age.

 We think tooth brushing is not negotiable, like sitting in a car seat, or not running into the street.
 Because your child doesn’t understand the long-term consequences of not brushing, it is your job to make sure it happens.
 Here are some ways to help encourage good brushing:

 - Children love to do what the grown-ups are doing.
 Brush your teeth at the same time, and make it a game getting all the spots in the back!